scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 ```

 There is a single constructor, `print`, with type `String => Program[Unit]`.
-All of the methods that change the output style, such as `bold`, `red`, and `blue`, are combinators.
-They all have the type `Program[A] => Program[A]`.
+All of the methods that change the output style, such as `bold`, `red`, and `blue`, are combinators with the type `Program[A] => Program[A]`.
-Finally there is a single interpreter, which is function application, with type `Program[A] => A`.
+Finally, there is a single interpreter, function application, with type `Program[A] => A`.

-In a codata interpreter, the available interpretations are limited to the methods available on the `Program` type.
+In a codata interpreter the available interpretations are limited to the methods available on the `Program` type.
-The terminal DSL represents programs as functions, as therefore only has a single interpretation available.
+The terminal DSL represents programs as functions, and therefore only has a single interpretation available.
 The key idea in tagless final, to get around this restriction, is to parameterize the `Program` type by the program operations.
-It's not entirely clear what this means, so let's see a simple example of tagless final which will make it clearer.
+It's not entirely clear what this means, so let's see a simple example of tagless final which will illustrate it.

 Our example will be simple arithmetic expressions, which is not very exciting but is familiar.
 We'll start with a data interpreter, convert it to a codata interpreter, and then apply tagless final.